alexwlchan/alexwlchan.net/src/_drafts/sans-i-o-programming.md

 {% slide_image :deck => "sans_io", :slide => 29, :alt => "Example code for creating an HTTP/2 server with hyper-h2." %}

-First, let's create an HTTP/2 server with a hyper-h2.
+First, let's create an HTTP/2 server with [hyper-h2](https://github.com/python-hyper/hyper-h2).

 We create this Python object.
 We call this `initiate_connection()` method, and this starts building a buffer of bytes internally that we can send on the wire -- but it doesn't send those bytes anymore, just stores them in-memory.